ggerganov/llama.cpp/README.md

 ### Contributing

 - Contributors can open PRs
-- Collaborators can push to branches in the `llama.cpp` repo
+- Collaborators can push to branches in the `llama.cpp` repo and merge PRs into the `master` branch
 - Collaborators will be invited based on contributions
+- Any help with managing issues and PRs is very appreciated!

 ### Coding guidelines